maueroats/teaching/content/intermediate-cs/sem1review/sem-review-8.md

    image and changes every pixel's color to the closest "purple" color.

-       Say purple is red and blue, so the nearest purple color uses as much red and blue as are available, and cuts off whichever color is more than that.
+       Say purple is red and blue, so the nearest purple color corresponds to whichever component has more.

-       Example: the nearest purple color to (220,50,80) is (80,50,80).
+       Example: the nearest purple color to (220,50,80) is (220,50,220), and the nearest purple color to (30,40,50) is (50,40,50).

+Bonus: Animate a purple-izing circle of radius 20 that follows the mouse around an image.